Maithilishetty/Acute-Infarct-DL/readme.md

 ### Required Directories:
 1. "Assignment_2" directory with all the case folders and patient information pdf file </br>
-2. "src" folder which has all the source codes (12 .py files) </br>
+2. "src" folder which has all the source codes (13 .py files) </br>
+3. "Inference_Data" dir which contains data for performing inference. </br>
-   (Both these folders should be in the same directory like Desktop or Documents or any other folder) </br>
+   (All these folders should be in the same directory like Desktop or Documents or any other folder) </br>

 Initial file sturcture: </br>
 Any folder (Documents or Desktop etc) </br>